 Embracing an OT systems management mindset includes inviting key changes to established assumptions on what is possible in an OT environment.

 In many organizations, the traditional mindset has been to avoid updating or changing the control system at all for fear of negative operational impact.
-I’ve designed and supported industrial control systems for 25 years, so I understand the risks and challenges that come from conducting “ITSM-type” activities in an OT network.
-If not done right, patches, password policies, application whitelisting, and other security measures can cause negative operational impact.
+Designing and supporting industrial control systems for 25 years, I understand the risks and challenges that come from conducting “ITSM-type” activities in an OT network.
+If they're not done correctly, patches, password policies, application whitelisting, and other security measures can cause negative operational impact.

-The reality today, however, is these systems need regular system management for security and reliability.
+The reality today is these systems need regular system management for security and reliability.
 Most now run Windows or Linux OS in core servers and HMIs, which increasingly connect to corporate networks for sharing of data and applications.

 It is possible to do these activities safely, with the right operational procedures in place.
 It requires real change efforts led by senior leaders to create the urgency and acceptance.